Jackson-S/weight-tracker/README.md

 #  Weight
-### A Weight Logger for Apple Watch
+### A Weight Logger for Apple Watch and iPhone

 #### Features
-* Logs straight in to HealthKit and nowhere else
-* Logs BMI and Weight in one action
+* Logs weight and BMI effortlessly into the Health app.
-* Watch Interface modelled on Activity app (should look native)
-* Feature parity between watch app and iOS app
+* Fully featured iOS and WatchOS apps
-* Supports imperial and metric measurements
+* Region-based support for imperial and metric units
+* Localized in Chinese (Simplified) and Japanese

 ## Screenshots
 ### WatchOS